jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 ###### Inline Caching with Spring Data Repositories

-Spring Boot for VMware GemFire offers dedicated support to configure Inline caching with Spring Data Repositories.
+[spring-boot-gemfire-name] offers dedicated support to configure Inline caching with Spring Data Repositories.

 This is powerful, because it lets you: